adamedx/scriptclass/src/scriptobject/DESIGN.md

 The latter `ClassBlock` parameter defines the structure of objects in the class, i.e. what it means to be a member of the class beyond just possessing some state with the name of the type.
 ScriptClass evaluates the block to define the class in the following way:

-* Any functions defined within the block usig PowerShell's `function` keyword are treated as methods of the class.
+* Any functions defined within the block using PowerShell's `function` keyword are treated as methods of the class.
 * Any variables defined within the block are treated as properties of the class with the same type and value as if they were defined in a function or script.
 * The keywords `strict-val`, `static`, and `const` may appear in the block outside of any of the block's functions